inclusive-design/guide.inclusivedesign.ca/README.md

 To customize your site, the following files are worth examining:

 ```
+.\docpad.js                    Contains docpad configuration values.
+                               The githubDocRoot value should be changed to
+                               match your project.

 .\site-structure.json          Defines the sidebar Topics navigation
                                and the top-bar Category navigation.